maths/moodle-qtype_stack/doc/en/Installation/index.md

 ## 1. Set up moodle.

 * Please ensure you have [installed moodle](http://docs.moodle.org/23/en/Installing_Moodle).
-You must use moodle 2.3 or later.
-[E.g.](https://github.com/moodle/moodle)
+You must use moodle 2.3.2 or later, [e.g. here.](https://github.com/moodle/moodle)  We strongly recommend using the latest version from your stable branch.
 * Please ensure LaTeX can be displayed.
 We currently support [MathJax](../Developer/Mathjax.md).

 ## 2. Install GNUPlot and Maxima